jeb2126/nc-news/README.md

 ### Step 2 - Open correct project folder

-To ensure the correct project folder is open type into the Terminal: cd NC-News
+To ensure the correct project folder is open type into the Terminal: cd nc-news

 ### Step 3 - Run app in development mode